• Skip to primary navigation

 This post may contain affiliate links.
 Click here to find out more about this.

 A virus has shut down the world, and the solution is isolation from our friends and family.
 It’s hard to look around and not feel like everything is going down the drain.
 Here’s the good news: Hard times tend to bring out the best in people.
-And the People serving the eCommerce industry are no exception.
-Here are 10 Free Tools for eCommerce Marketers During Covid-19
+And the people serving the eCommerce industry are no exception.
+Here are 10 Free Tools for eCommerce Marketers During COVID-19

-To help online stores stay afloat during the COVID-19 lockdown, some eCommerce support businesses are offering their products for free.
+To help online stores stay afloat during the COVID-19 lockdown, some Ecommerce support businesses are offering their products for free.
 From a live chat software to an $800 SEO course, these free resources are too valuable to pass up.

 Take advantage of all 10 while they’re available, and you’ll be in a better position to reach and connect with potential customers.
-Try these 10 Free Tools for eCommerce Marketers During Covid-19.
+Try these 10 Free Tools for Ecommerce Marketers During Covid-19.

-Marketing Software for eCommerce Marketers
+Marketing Software for Ecommerce Marketers

 There are so many ways to communicate with customers today—and, in turn, so many tools to make that communication faster and smoother.
 Try out this free software to improve and expand your marketing via SEO, social, live chat, and push notifications.